 Small Business Administration (“SBA”) Loan Programs

 The original funding for the EIDL and PPP programs lapsed of April 16 and the SBA stopped accepting applications under either program.
 On April 24, legislation was enacted to add $310 billion to the programs.
 Of the $310 billion, $250 billion replenishes the PPP program with $60 billion of this amount slated for community banks and Community Development Financial Institutions.
 The SBA resumed accepting PPP applications on April 27. $60 billion of the $310 billion is to replenish the EIDL program.
-However, as of this time, the SBA is currently processing EIDL applications already submitted and is accepting new applications only for agricultural businesses.
+After replenishment, the SBA was initially accepting new EIDL applications only for agricultural businesses.
+As of June 15, the SBA is accepting new EIDL applications for loans and grants to both qualified small businesses and US agricultural businesses.
 This resource page will be updated for future developments under the SBA programs.

 Economic Injury Disaster Loan (“EIDL”) Program

 - SBA website description of EIDL Loan and Grant.

 - EIDL Loan and Grant Application – The SBA changed the EIDL application on March 30 and now uses a streamlined application that allows an applicant to apply for both an EIDL loan and an EIDL grant in one application.
 EIDL loans do not have a forgiveness component, but EIDL grants do not require repayment.
 Applications are submitted online and no third party lender is involved in this process.
 Applicants that applied before March 30 and have not received a loan number are encouraged to re-apply using the new streamlined application.